jefferyschmidt/bmad/projects/24_simple_html_website_with_instructions_for_how_to_use_microsoft_outlook/tech-stack.md

 static_website

 ## Reasoning
-Since this project is a simple HTML website with static instructional content, a static site generator approach is the optimal solution.
-This allows for easy content management, efficient deployment, and a secure hosting solution without the need for a complex backend or database integration.
+This project is a simple HTML website with instructional content, which does not require a complex backend or database.
+A static website solution with a static site generator is the optimal choice for this project.

 ## Frontend
-- Framework: Jekyll
+- Framework: None
-- Language: HTML/CSS
+- Language: HTML, CSS
 - Styling: CSS

 ## Backend